sumeetnayak/devoppracc/README.md

 # devoppracc
-This is a repo for git
+This is a repo for giitt